THE LAYMAN’S QUANT LEXICON

 Lévy Process

 A type of stochastic process that starts at zero, has stationary and independent increments, and is continuous in probability.
-It’s a generalization of the Poisson process and Brownian motion, often used to model the behavior of financial data.
+It generalizes Brownian motion and Poisson processes to model financial data.

 The LIBOR Market Model (LMM)

-The LIBOR Market Model (LMM) is a financial model used for interest rate derivatives, in which each forward LIBOR rate is modeled as a log-normal process driven by a number of Brownian motions under the risk-neutral measure.
+A model for pricing interest rate derivatives where forward LIBOR rates follow a log-normal process driven by Brownian motions under the risk-neutral measure.

 Linear Algebra